jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 These policies enable you to monitor specific activities carried out by various users, or follow unexpectedly high rates of one certain type of activity, for example a large download of files.

-Consider adding a Governance action after testing to suspend user / confirm compromised / revoke token.
+Consider adding a Governance action after testing to suspend user / confirm compromised / Require User to Sign-in again (revoke refresh token).
 Require user to sign-in again is just a revoke refresh token in back-end.

 Audit for Governance actions can be found under Settings > Cloud Apps > Goverance Log